OlgaTorgashova/Obesity-Level-Prediction-Using-ML/README.md

 # Estimating Obesity Levels Using Machine Learning

-In the project, the classification problem of obesity level prediction is investigated using the dataset which contains eating habits and physical conditions in individuals from Colombia, Peru, and Mexico.
+In the project, the classification problem of obesity level prediction is investigated using the dataset which contains eating habits and physical conditions in individuals from Colombia, Peru, and Mexico [1].

 The link to the dataset: https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition